A-VazquezGuardado/Smart_NFC_Optogenetics/README.md

 # Smart NFC Optogenetics

-This repository contains a stand-alone graphic user interface (GUI) implemented in MATLAB (The MathWorks Inc).
+This repository contains the follwowing:
+- Stand-alone graphic user interface (GUI) implemented in MATLAB (The MathWorks Inc).
 This GUI establishes a connection via serial interface with the LRM2500-A(B) NFC reader (Feig Electronics Inc), offering an intuitive interface to provide configuration/operation access to the implantable devices.
+- CAD designs for bilateral head mounted (HM) with 3mm long probe and back mounted (BM) versions.
+- Arduino firmaware for the ATTINY84 microcontroller, compatible with both HM and BM.

 ## System requirements: